Day 29 of our Bitesize Nutrition challenge is about calories.

 - Protein also preserves muscle preventing a fall in metabolism.
 Fibre slows down digestion and improves gut bacteria and is often too low due to skipping breakfast, eating out more and snacking in biscuits, cakes.
 But don’t eat too much, read our protein, fats and fibre guide for how much.

 - Eat carbohydrates but focus on the complex wholegrains e.g. switching white bread for granary/seeded, white rice for brown basmati (or quinoa), and white pasta for wholemeal pasta.
 Check packet portion size suggestion, often we’re eating too many carbohydrates each day.
 You could also try the cook, cool and reheat method with carbohydrates for added benefit.

 - Check hydration – the simple wee test, should be pale yellow colour.
 If it’s darker have a glass of water.
 Often a glass of water can reduce feelings of hunger.
 Avoid “empty calories” too – fizzy drinks, sugar in hot drinks, fruit juices (more than 150mls per day).

 - Exercise more – focusing on muscle toning / gain.
 The more muscle you have the more calories you’re utilising.

-If you’d like to find out more tips to improve your health, check out our webinars and our Bitesize Nutrition podcasts.
+If you’d like to find out more tips to improve your health, check out our webinars and our Bitesize Nutrition podcasts particularly the episode with Dr Adam Collins on weight management, gender and exercise.
 If you’re new to podcasts you can listen free without registration on your phone or PC by clicking on the podcast link in this paragraph.
 You can also listen to Bitesize Nutrition podcast on iTunes & Spotify.